Provisional Irish Republican Army: Informers

 The IRA regarded informers as traitors, and a threat to the organisation and lives of its members.
 Suspected informers were dealt with by the IRA's Internal Security Unit, which carried out an investigation and interrogated the suspects.
 Following this a court martial would take place, consisting of three members of equal or higher rank than the accused, plus a member of GHQ or the Army Council acting as an observer.
 Any death sentence would be ratified by the Army Council, who would be informed of the verdict by the observer.
-The original IRA, as well as all the major paramilitary organisations active during the Troubles, also killed alleged informers.
+The original IRA, and all the major paramilitary organisations active during the Troubles, also killed alleged informers.
 The IRA usually killed informers with a single shot to the head, and left many of their bodies in public to deter other informers.
 There was also a group of sixteen people known as the Disappeared who were secretly buried between 1972 and 1985, which included alleged informers, agents for the security forces, and people that stole IRA weapons and used them in armed robberies.
 (Note: One of the Disappeared, Seamus Ruddy, was killed by the Irish National Liberation Army.)
-In March 1999 the IRA apologised for the "prolonged anguish" caused to the families of the Disappeared, and stated it had identified the burial places of nine people, including the most high-profile victim, Jean McConville, a Catholic civilian and widowed mother-of-ten.
+In March 1999, the IRA apologised for the "prolonged anguish" caused to the families of the Disappeared, and stated it had identified the burial places of nine people, including the most high-profile victim, Jean McConville, a Catholic civilian and widowed mother-of-ten.
 This led to the recovery of three bodies later in 1999, although Jean McConville's body was not recovered until August 2003.
 As of 2019, the bodies of Columba McVeigh, Joe Lynskey, and undercover British Army intelligence officer Robert Nairac have yet to be recovered.